Victoria Mansion

-Victoria Mansion, also known as the Morse-Libby House or Morse-Libby Mansion, is a landmark example of American residential architecture located in downtown Portland, Maine, United States.
+Victoria Mansion, also known as the Morse-Libby House or Morse-Libby Mansion, is a historic house in downtown Portland, Maine, United States.
 The brownstone exterior, elaborate interior design, opulent furnishings and early technological conveniences provide a detailed portrait of lavish living in nineteenth-century America.
 It was declared a National Historic Landmark in 1971 for its architectural significance as a particularly well-preserved Italianate mansion.

 House

 This stately brownstone Italianate villa was completed in 1860 as a summer home for hotelier Ruggles Sylvester Morse.
 Morse had left Maine to make his fortune in hotels in New York, Boston and New Orleans.
 The house was designed by the New Haven architect Henry Austin.
 Its distinctive asymmetric form includes a four-story tower, overhanging eaves, verandas, and ornate windows.
 The frescoes and trompe-l'œil wall decorations were created by the artist and decorator Giuseppe Guidicini.

 The building is recognized as one of the finest, and least-altered examples of a large Italianate brick/brownstone home in the United States.
 Gustave Herter created the interiors in a range of styles, and this house is his earliest known and only intact commission.
 Due to donations by the Libby family, 97 percent of the original contents survive, including Herter furniture, elaborate wall paintings, artworks, carpets, gas lighting fixtures, stained glass, porcelain, silver, and glassware.

-The house has twin sinks in the guest bedroom on the second floor; a Turkish smoking room, which is one of the first example of Islamic architecture in the United States; carved marble fireplaces; and a flying staircase.
+The house has twin sinks in the guest bedroom on the second floor; a Turkish smoking room, which is one of the first examples of Islamic architecture in the United States; carved marble fireplaces; and a flying staircase.
 When designing the home, Morse incorporated features from his luxury hotels, including the large and tall entryway, and wall-to-wall carpeting.
 The house used some of the latest technologies of the era (some of which he also took from his hotels), such as central heating, gas lighting, hot and cold running water, and a servant call system.
 As part of a new and unique design, the water for the house was provided by gutters in the tower and third floor, which ran down through pipes into all the rooms, with separate pipes for heated water, which was heated using coal, and another for cold water.

 Morse lived in the house until his death in 1893.
 A year later, the house and its contents were sold by his wife to Joseph Ralph Libby, a Portland merchant and department store owner.
 The Libby family occupied the house for over 30 more years, until 1928, without making significant changes to it.
 However, one significant change made was the repainting of the green room in white, which restorationists were unable to restore once it became a museum.